choria-legacy/marionette-collective/website/reference/plugins/application.md

 This application will only have --help, --verbose and --config as options, all the other options will be removed.

-This option is only available in version 1.3.3 and newer

 #### Post argument parsing hook
 Right after all arguments are parsed you can have a hook in your program called, this hook could perhaps parse the remaining data on _ARGV_ after option parsing is complete.